 When your body is working hard to create an entirely new human, it undergoes all kinds of changes.
 Unfortunately, sometimes this also means hot flashes and waking up drenched.
-While night sweats are a normal and common part of pregnancy, it’s a less-than-comfortable side effect.
+While a sweaty night is a normal and common part of pregnancy, it’s a less-than-comfortable side effect.

 We have tips that can help you get a better night's sleep while dealing with pregnancy night sweats.